Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/stats/rankupdate.md

 <br>

-## Example of a players profile stats
+## Example of the rank update of a server

 <img src="/stats_rankupdate.png" width="70%" />